nighthawk/web-longplay/longplay/ios/faq.md

 ### It's showing all my kids' albums / meditation / white noise albums and playlists!
 Can I hide those?

 Sure, you can.
 Long tap on an item you want to hide then select "Hide".

+Hidden albums are hidden in the "My Library" view.
+If you add them to a collection, they will not be hidden from that collection; that way you can also make a collection with kids' albums.

-If you later want to show it again, swipe to the side albums list to the side, select "Show" > "Hidden things" and it'll re-appear.
-You can then make it visible again, by long tapping it and selecting "Unhide".
+If you later want to see hidden albums in the "My Library" view again, tap the Collection picker at the top (left) of the screen, tap the filter icon next to "My Library" and toggle "Hidden things", and they'll re-appear.
+You can then also un-hide with a long tap and selecting "Unhide".

 ### How do I add missing album artwork?